Shattered Pixel Dungeon Guide

 - Rotberry Seed

 The floor with the Wandmaker has an extra locked room that houses the Rotberry plant.
 In that room, there are Rot Lashers, tall grasses, & the Rot Heart.
 The Rot Lashers cannot move & dies when the Heart dies, but cripples its target on hit & regenerates every turn.
 The Rot Heart emits toxic gas when attacked.
-Any fire-based attack destroys the Rotberry seed.
+If the Rot Heart dies to a fire-based attack, it will not drop a Rotberry Seed.

 The Rotberry Seed is arguably the most useful item the Wandmaker does request, because :

 - The Warden can repeatedly plant & trample the Rotberry bush to gain temporary Strength boost.
-She'll end up giving the seed late - but by then the game's basically over.
+She'll end up giving the seed late (if at all) - but by then the game's basically over.

 - Anyone can brew the rotberry seed with the blandfruit to create a Rotfruit, which is essentially a Potion of Strength - though at the cost of denying the Wandmaker his requested item.